 As you are traveling over high terrain, you are likely to experience symptoms and discomfort of altitude sickness (headache, loss of appetite, nausea, exhaustion, sleeplessness, breathlessness etc.) until your body adjusts to the elevation.
 This can take a couple of days or more depending on an individual.
 For this reason alone, we have made it mandatory to stay 2 nights at Nylam (12000ft) before moving on to the higher altitudes.
 Be calm, and do not exercise.
 Do not drink alcohol or smoke prior to and during the tour.
 We also recommend you carry a strip of diamox tablets.
 Do consult your physician on the dosage.
 We provide Gamow bag (a special equipment to prevent sickness from high altitude) on this tour.

-Therefore, company and its counterpart shall not be responsible for any change and alteration in the program due to unavoidable circumstances such as landslide, road blockage, flood, snow, political unrest, cancellation of flight, delay arrival, delay issue of permit and visa, sickness or accidents.
+Therefore, company and its counterpart shall not be responsible for any change and alteration in the program due to unavoidable circumstances such as landslide, road blockage, flood, snow, political unrest, cancellation of flight, delay arrival, delay issue of permit , sickness or accidents.
 Any extra cost incurred thereof shall be borne by the clients on the spot.

 No. of Pax

 Indian Passort Holder

 Duration : 7 Nights/8 Days Destination Covered : Gorakhpur - Sonauli Border - Lumbini - Pokhara - Muktinath - Manakamana - Kathmandu - Pashupatinath<...